NK1ghtZ/EShell/README.md

 ## About

-This is a Elementary Shell, a light version of real shell on unix system
+This is a Elementary Shell, a light version of real shell on Unix system

 ## Note